splunk/splunk-app-examples/modularinputs/README.md

 # Overview of modular inputs

+## Use cases for modular inputs

+## Modular inputs examples

+This repository contains the following examples to help you get started creating modular inputs.

 ## See also

 * [Overview of modular inputs for Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/custominputs/modinputsoverview) in the Splunk *Developer Guide*.